History of Gilgit-Baltistan: 1947 Gilgit revolt

-Part of Pakistan
+After independence

-1947 to 1970 Government of Pakistan established Gilgit Agency and Baltistan Agency.
-In 1970 Northern areas council established by Zulfiqar Ali Bhutto and Gilgit Baltistan was directly administered by federal government and it was called FANA(Federally Administered Northern Areas).
-In 1963, Pakistan gave up claim on a part of Hunza-Gilgit called Raskam and the Shaksgam Valley of Baltistan region, which resulted in Pak China border agreement 1963, pending settlement of the dispute over Kashmir.
+The Pakistani parts of Kashmir to the north and west of the cease-fire line established at the end of the Indo-Pakistani War of 1947, or the Line of Control as it later came to be called, were divided into the Northern Areas (72,971 km^{2}) in the north and the Pakistani state of Azad Kashmir (13,297 km^{2}) in the south.
+During 1947 to 1970 Government of Pakistan established Gilgit Agency and Baltistan Agency.
+In 1970, Northern Areas Council was established by Zulfiqar Ali Bhutto.
+Gilgit Baltistan was directly administered by federal government as FANA (Federally Administered Northern Areas).
+In 1963, Pakistan gave up claim on Shaksgam Valley in return of China ceding Shimshal Valley in the Sino-Pakistan Agreement, pending settlement of the dispute over Kashmir.
 This area is also known as the Trans-Karakoram Tract.
-The Pakistani parts of Kashmir to the north and west of the cease-fire line established at the end of the Indo-Pakistani War of 1947, or the Line of Control as it later came to be called, were divided into the Northern Areas (72,971 km^{2}) in the north and the Pakistani state of Azad Kashmir (13,297 km^{2}) in the south.
 The name "Northern Areas" was first used by the United Nations to refer to the northern areas of Kashmir.

-Gilgit Baltistan, which was most recently known as the Northern Areas, presently consists of ten districts, has a population approaching two million, has an area of approximately 28000 sqmi, and shares borders with China, Afghanistan, and India.

-The local Northern Light Infantry is the army unit that participated in the 1999 Kargil conflict.
-More than 500 soldiers were believed to have been killed and buried in the Northern Areas in that action.
+The Northern Light Infantry of the region participated in the 1999 Kargil conflict.
+Over five hundred soldiers were believed to have been killed and buried in the Northern Areas in that action.
 Lalak Jan, a soldier from Yasin Valley, was awarded Pakistan's most prestigious medal, the Nishan-e-Haider, for his courageous actions during the Kargil conflict.
+In the same year, the 1999 Supreme Court judgement by the Supreme Court of Pakistan for determination of the constitutional status of Gilgit-Baltistan declared the people of Northern Areas as Pakistani citizens with all fundamental rights.